You Don't Need Fancy Glasses To See The Eclipse With This NASA-Approved Hack

 Of course, NASA says not to look directly at the sun, eclipse or not, so this DIY option allows for a projection of the event to appear inside.
 For anyone who isn't into the DIY route, NASA will be offering up a livestream of the event, so viewers can enjoy it all from the comfort of their couches.

 The only thing missing?
-A box of Krispy Kreme's limited-edition eclipse doughnuts.
+A box of Krispy Kreme's limited-edition eclipse donuts.
 With snacks and hacks all set, all you need to do is wait for the main event.

 Read These Stories Next: